javierperez1/javierperez1.github.io/README.md

     Explanation and potential video for each project.

 # contact me page
-    Will add a page for this, will need node.js to execute so a different host will be used.
+    Will add a page for this, will need a backend to execute.